-#.
-The national identity card number or the number passport of the complainant has to be there in the FIR.
+In the order, the HC said NID or the passport number the complainant has to be mentioned in the FIR.

-#.
-If the informant or the complainant does not have any national identity card number, number of national identity card of the person identifying him, has to be mentioned.
+If the complainant does not have national identity card, the NID number of a person identifying him has to be included in the FIR, the court said.